 Indiana requires all drivers to have liability insurance to protect others in the event of a car accident.
-The insurance company for the driver who caused the collision is responsible for paying compensation to the accident victim for his or her damages.
-Examples of damages an accident victim may receive compensation for in an injury claim include:
+The insurance company for the driver who caused the collision is responsible for paying compensation for any damages.
+Examples of damages you may receive compensation for in an injury claim include:

 - Medical expenses, including future medical costs